 The Chaos Timeline has its own version, with the Socialists governing western Europe and the Red Pirates terrorizing the seas.

 Partly played straight, partly averted in Eastern Europe and East Germany.
-Soviets liberated them from Nazis, while committing a few atrocities, then they installed sattelie regimes, ruthlessly supressing opposition.
+Soviets liberated them from Nazis, while committing a few atrocities, then they installed sattelite regimes, ruthlessly suppressing opposition.
 They also supported post-WWII reconstruction and modernisation of economics.
 After The Great Politics Mess-Up, former Warsaw Pact countries fell in deep decay.

 A feedback comment on an article on Fan Fic suggested, in all seriousness and in the year 2005, that supporting the right of fans to write Fan Fic made you a Communist.

 The biggest Red Scare was, of course, in America roughly between 1945 and 1970 (after which the doctrine of detente, or peaceful coexistence, became standard for a time), and particularly during the early 1950s, when even being suspected of having Communist sympathies could get you fired for "Un-American Activities".
 Despite its popularity, it did have numerous vehement opponents, among whom was President Harry Truman.
 The big Red Scare died out along with its poster-child Joe McCarthy's fall from grace.
-(Though it's interesting to note that there is declassified evidence exonerating him.
-Doesn't make him a good guy, but it is something to think about.)
+(Though it's interesting to note that there is declassified evidence showing there were some communists in the government.
+Doesn't make him a good guy and he was basically just making stuff up for national fame, but it is something to think about.)

 It didn't just get you fired.
 You were blacklisted, meaning that you couldn't get a job anywhere.

 To be more precise, you were unable to get any job in an government organization or in a field related to information (education, culture, broadcasting etc.).